Jean-de-Dieu Soult: Consulate Era

 When in 1800 the First Consul Napoleon Bonaparte entrusted Masséna to reorganize the Army of Italy, he insisted that Soult be his deputy; giving him the command of the right wing.

 Soult distinguished himself for his active part in the defense of the country of Genoa.
-On April 6, in an initial sortie, at the head of several battalions, he crossed the Austrian army and relieved General Gardanne.
+On 6 April, in an initial sortie, at the head of several battalions, he crossed the Austrian army and relieved General Gardanne.
 The enemy was repulsed beyond Piotta, and Soult pursued General Suvorov into the Alps, seizing Sassello and returning to Genoa with numerous prisoners, cannons, and flags.
 During another sortie, the general pushed in against the Austrian army, trapping a division at Monte-Facio.
-But, during a fight in Montecreto on 13 April 1800, a gunshot shattered his leg; laying on the battlefield wounded, he was robbed and taken prisoner, spending days in agony in a filthy hospital.
+But, during a fight in Montecreto on 13 April 1800, a gunshot shattered his leg; lying on the battlefield wounded, he was robbed and taken prisoner, spending days in agony in a filthy hospital.
 This experience traumatized Soult, and he would never again place himself so forward in the battleline.

-He was rescued after the victory at Marengo on June 14, 1800.
+He was rescued after the victory at Marengo on 14 June 1800.
 Appointed military commander of Piedmont, then in the midst of a rebellion, Soult managed to put down the so-called Barbets insurrection.
 He even managed to discipline the rowdy hordes and use them for his service.
 Soult then received command of the southern part of the Kingdom of Naples.

 Shortly before the Treaty of Amiens, General Soult returned to Paris, where the First Consul welcomed him with the highest distinction.
-On March 5, 1802, he was one of the four generals called to command the Consular Guard with the post of colonel general.
+On 5 March 1802 he was one of the four generals called to command the Consular Guard with the post of colonel general.
 He thereafter pledged allegiance to the new regime.
 In August 1803, Soult was entrusted with the command-in-chief of the Camp of Boulogne.
 Soult, a former drill instructor, imposed a rigorous discipline there, which ensured the effectiveness of French troops during future campaigns, and also earned him the nickname "Bras de Fer" ("Iron Arm").
 Even Napoleon wondered if he was being too severe, to which assertions Soult replied:"Those who can't handle what I myself endure will be left behind in the depots.
 Those that can will be fit to conquer the world."